Alwaysproblem/kubeflow-tutorial/spark-operator/README.md

   # namespace:  3 bytes
   ```

-- create a new headless service for pyspark [reference](./jupyter-svc.yaml)
+- create a new headless service for pyspark [reference](./jupyter-svc.yaml) (note: need to edit the name of service and %notebook%)
 - code startup

   ```python